Complete concussion management

-It is important to recognize that the brain is much more sensitive following a concussion and susceptible to further injury, therefore it is important that you understand what to avoid as to not negatively impact your recovery.
-In rare cases, concussions can cause more serious problems as can repeated concussions or a more severe brain injury.
+It is important to recognize that the brain is much more sensitive following a concussion and susceptible to further injury, therefore it is important that you understand what to avoid as to not negatively impact your recovery with concussion treatments.
+In rare cases, it can cause more serious problems including a more severe brain injury.

 The Government of Canada recognizes that too many individuals experience concussions during sport and recreation activities, sometimes with tragic outcomes.
 Concussions in sport are a recognized public health issue because of their frequency and their potential short- and long-term consequences.

 - 64% of visits to hospital emergency departments among 10-18 year-olds are related to participation in sports, physical activity and recreation.

 - Among children and youth (10-18 years) who visit an emergency department for a sports-related head injury, 39% were diagnosed with concussions, while a further 24% were possible concussions.

 - Football, soccer, and hockey have all shown a greater than 40% increase in rates of reported head injury (relative to other injuries) between 2004 and 2014 for children and youth.

 By ensuring quick access to care and best practice information related to treatment and return to school, sport, work and activity can dramatically improve successful outcomes and a return to normal life.